 Your best course of action?
 Align with these Millennial values and engage them in conversation with direct messages that meets the actual needs of the Millennial audience.

 Even with younger generations, respect goes a long way.
 Receiving relevant, physical media in the mailbox that actually appeals to current interests is much more interesting than bombarding them with vanilla marketing messages.

 How many Millennials do you know who would answer a call from an unknown number?
 They don’t have time for that, and they don’t have time for random marketing messages that aren’t related to their interests.
 Marketing only to those who have shown interest in a product or service – even an adjacent product or service – can be the best way to engage with buyers.

 When you’ve established someone’s interest, you can then incorporate discounts, talk up benefits, and approach people with respect—you’re not just wasting their time.

 Look to a solution to serve those who are interested in your product or service — and genuinely want to be engaged in a dialogue.
 Once you develop an understanding for interested buyers’ wants and needs, you can serve up messages that support them.

 Build a strategic framework of purchase behavior rather than sentiment

 Research shows that 70% of millennial consumers feel receiving mail is more personal than online digital communications and are more likely to read promotional mail than email.

-Creating a valuable, relevant message and delivering it at the right time in a way that is respectful is the golden approach to reaching millennial buyers.
+Creating a valuable, relevant message and sending it at the right time in a way that is respectful is the golden approach to reaching Millennial buyers.